jasperslot2/GreenCredits/README.md

 The `.env.sandbox` file is ignored by git.
 Start it with `pnpm run dev` from `artifacts/api-server`, then open `http://localhost:8080`.
 Connect the wallet, deploy GREEN once, and use a separate investor email for minting.
 Brickken requires the tokenizer and investor email identities to differ.

 Production deployments must provide `BRICKKEN_API_KEY` through their environment and must not reuse the sandbox key.
 The browser never receives the API key.

+AI notice:
+This application has been made using replit first than, after i used all credits in one hour.
+Moved to Git Codespaces.
+After that, I thought It would be best to move to VS Code with Codespaces integration.
+This worked the best.
+Vibe coding all the way!